-““McMurtry gone all nutty, ex-punk-rocker Womack EXPLODES THE COUNTRY/FOLK-SINGER TEMPLATE with a mix of the FUNNY, POIGNANT, BLUNT and SARDONIC.
-[Now What!
-Is] a 21st-CENTURY LOST HIGHWAY here — emotional, financial, sexual desperation awaiting around every corner.””
+““McMurtry gone all nutty, ex-punk-rocker Womack explodes the country/folk singer template with a mix of the funny, blunt and sardonic tunes.
+A 21st-Century "Lost Highway" here — emotional, financial, sexual desperation awaiting around every corner.””

-“Everytime I listen to Tommy's new one [“Now What!”], I like another song best.
-It's excellent!”
+“Everytime I listen to Tommy's new one, I like another song best.”

 "Reflective without wallowing in might-have-beens, his nasal drawl weary and at ease with itself, he's an established failure who's calmed down considerably for a pimple on Dylan's ass who believes the best thing about ADD is that it never bothers you too long."